 History and traditions

-The Faculty of Liberal Arts and Sciences (Smolny College) of St. Petersburg University is the first Department in Russia to be founded upon the principles of liberal education.
-It emerged from Smolny College (officially the Arts and Humanities Program), which was created in 1996 by St. Petersburg University in close collaboration with Bard College (USA).
-Bard College's interest in curricular innovation and the reform of international education coincided with the interests of a group of creatively-minded scholars from St. Petersburg University.
+The Faculty of Liberal Arts and Sciences of St. Petersburg University is the first Department in Russia to be founded upon the principles of liberal education.
+It emerged from the Arts and Humanities Program (Smolny College), which was created in 1996.
+The Program resulted from interest in an innovative academic curriculum and reform of international education by creative-minded academics from Russia and USA.

 In the fall of 1997 the Smolny Center announced a program of open courses to be attended by students from SPbU and other St. Petersburg universities.
 In view of the considerable number of students and professors who responded, showing great interest in liberal education, the Center was transformed into the Arts and Humanities Program (Smolny College of Liberal Arts and Sciences) in 1999.
 The Program accepted its first students in the 1999/2000 academic year.
 On February 28th, 2011, the Academic Council of St. Petersburg University voted to create the Faculty of Liberal Arts and Sciences.
 Today, there are approximately 700 students enrolled in the Faculty.